MicroBlocksCN/smallvm/README.md

 ### How do I get set up? ###

-I have been developing on Mac OS using the GCC ARM compiler and an mbed LPC1768 board.
+I have been developing on Mac OS X (10.11.8) using the GCC ARM compiler and an mbed LPC1768 board.

 I installed the ARM tools using: